 A dual diagnosis might also be made during this part of rehab.
 If you have a mental health disorder along with your addiction to Xanax, you can get the correct medications and therapy to assist your recovery.

 Other helpful things to do during detox, withdrawal, and recovery include: ·

 - Group and individual counseling.

 - Exercise and other physical activities.

 - Spending time in a dark and quiet space.

 HOW LONG DOES XANAX STAY IN YOUR SYSTEM?

 This drug starts to leave a person’s system about 11 hours after you quit taking it.
 It takes about 50 hours for Xanax to get totally out of your body.
 However, Xanax withdrawal can last for over 30 days for your body to start to fully normalize and in extreme cases, it can have longer-term side effects of up to 6 months.

 TREATMENT AND REHAB FOR XANAX ADDICTION

 Xanax remains used because it treats anxiety and enables you to relax and feel calm.
 Rehab for this addiction uses inpatient detox and treatment programs to help you get off Xanax and give you the mental tools to stay off the chemical.
+Xanax is one of the more severe prescription drugs to detox from because there can be siezures and other issues that occur when rehab begins on extreme occasions.
 You’ll be offered: